 Robyn Starling's "Aunt" Pristine Figg.
 She mentally abuses Robyn by sending her to bed without supper and LOCKING her in the attic at night.
 She had the titular characters, Tom and Jerry, dropped off at the pound to keep them from telling Robyn that her father survived the avalanche.
 For crying out loud, she was even willing to LEAVE Robyn to burn alive when the Starling cabin was set on fire!!
 Apparently, Figg looks after Robyn just so she can get the money that really belongs to Robyn and her father and isn't hers to begin with.

 Figg's lawyer, Lickboot, was probably no better.
 He was also only in it for the Starling fortune as well.

 To Lickboot's credit, he did show some genuine concern about Robin when the cabin caught on fire while Aunt Figg just was interested in saving her own ass, but all that proves is he's a slightly better human being than Figg.
 Not much, but slightly.

 In Monster House, Mr. Nebbercracker is an angry man who is often yelling at kids to get off of his property but is actually trying to protect kids from this spirit of his wife Constance, who actually was this due to being mocked by kids as a circus freak.

-In Ed Edd N Eddy, this trope is heavily implied in Eddy's brother.
-Specially when you consider the Fridge Horror that why him lives in an amusement park, implying that seems to get a genuine kick out that loves torturing children.
+In Ed, Edd n Eddy, this trope is heavily implied in Eddy's brother.
+Specially when you consider the Fridge Horror that he lives in an amusement park, implying that he seems to get a genuine kick out of torturing children.